canmom/so-you-think-you-can-code-2025/day22/readme.md

     mapped_at_creation: false,
 });
 ```
 wgpu requires a 16-byte aligned size, and will get upset if it doesn't get it.
 In this case we are actually guaranteed that, but I always round the size to a multiple of 16 just in case.
+The compute shader won't be messing with this buffer.

-The pipeline layout tells the pipeline what resources such as uniform buffers, storage buffers, texture samplers and so forth to provide to the shaders.
-It is actually possible to derive this automatically from the shaders by passing `None` instead of a layout when creating the render pipeline.
-However, we will still need to create a bind group that matches the layout.
+The pipeline layout field is mostly used to pass in a bind group layout, which tells the pipeline about the kinds of resources (such as uniform buffers, storage buffers, texture samplers and so forth) it can provide to the shaders.
+You can have multiple different bind groups with the same layout, and plug them into the same render pipeline.

+However, it is actually possible to derive the bind group layout automatically from the shaders by passing `None` instead of a layout when creating the render pipeline.
+Even with this shortcut, we'll need to create a bind group that matches the layout.
 Although we haven't finished creating the render pipeline yet, the way to do this will be like so...

 ```rust
 let bind_group_layout = render_pipeline.get_bind_group_layout(0);